skirsdeda/django-reactjs-boilerplate/README.md

 module.exports = config
 ```

+This essentially loads the base config and then adds a few things to it, most
-This essentially adds one more plugin to the list.
-The `BundleTracker` plugin
+notably one more plugin: The `BundleTracker` plugin.

-creates a JSON file every time we generate bundles.
-Django can then read that
+This plugin creates a JSON file every time we generate bundles.
+Django can then
-JSON file and will know which bundle belongs to which App-name (this will make
+read that JSON file and will know which bundle belongs to which App-name (this
-more sense later).
+  will make more sense later).

 We will be using bleeding edge ES2015 JavaScript syntax for all our JavaScript
 code.
-A plugin called `babel` will transpile the advanced code back into
+A plugin called `babel` will "transpile" the advanced code back into
 something that browsers can understand.
 For this to work, we need to create
 the following `.babelrc` file: